Best handheld games consoles in 2024: the top gaming handhelds we've tested

 The easiest way to choose a gaming handheld is to think about the kinds of games that you would want to use it to play.
 If you’re interested in playing Nintendo published titles on the go, like Super Mario Odyssey or Mario Kart 8, then you’re going to need to choose the Nintendo Switch, Nintendo Switch OLED, or Nintendo Switch Lite as these are the only platforms where such games are available.

 If you want to play more PC-oriented games such as Valheim or Baldur's Gate 3 then a portable PC such as the Steam Deck or Steam Deck OLED is going to be the best choice.
-You should also consider a Steam Deck or Steam Deck OLED if you’re most concerned about performance, as it features dramatically higher specs than the Nintendo Switch while maintaining a similar portable form factor.
+You should also look at a Steam Deck or Steam Deck OLED if you’re most concerned about performance, as it features dramatically higher specs than the Nintendo Switch while maintaining a similar portable form factor.

 While all of the options on this list are able to play retro titles in some capacity, a dedicated retro handheld such as the Super Pocket could be the perfect option if you’re more concerned with playing older games and don’t want to break the bank.
 The Super Pocket offers an incredibly portable way to play retro games on the go, with a robust in-built library of titles right out of the box.
-It also offers compatibility with Evercade cartridges, allowing you to experience even more games down the line.
+It's also compatible with Evercade cartridges, allowing you to experience even more games down the line.

 Best handheld games console - FAQs